BenGriffith/tollway-traffic/README.md

 - `DUPLICATE_RATE` controls the duplicate event generation rate so for every *n* events one duplicate event will be created.
 Default value is 50.
 - `ALL_EVENTS_COUNT` is used to track events generated/for logging purposes.
 Default value is 250.

+Depending on the values you provide, abnormal behavior might occur so please be aware when deciding on defaults.

 6. (Optional) Enable pubsub functionality

 To allow for the delivery of events to pubsub, please complete the following:

 - Set up a Google Cloud Project
-- Within your Google Cloud Project, create a service account for pubsub
+- Within your Google Cloud Project (example provided below)
+    - Create a service account for pubsub
     - Download the service account key
     - Change the filename to something easy to use such as `pubsub.json`
     - Remove `pubsub-template.json` from `service_account/` directory